 Breast Reconstruction with Latissimus Flap and Implants Case

 Keep in mind that each patient is unique and your results may vary.

 NorthShore Plastic Surgery is an advanced reconstruction center, which means that our patients have access to state-of-the-art options that may not be available in other practices.
 These include:

 - DIEP flap reconstruction

 Other more common options include reconstruction with a silicone implant, a saline implant, or your own tissue transferred from your abdomen (TRAM flap) or back (latissimus dorsi flap).

-Each of these options comes with its own set of advantages and considerations, and you an Dr. Sisco evaluate each one during your initial consultation.
+Each of these options comes with its own set of advantages and considerations.
+Dr. Sisco will evaluate each one with you during your initial consultation.

 Dr. Sisco works closely with several breast cancer surgeons from within the NorthShore University HealthSystem.
 As a board-certified plastic surgeon, Dr. Sisco specializes in reconstructive breast surgery and finds special satisfaction in giving women the results they envision.
 Our breast reconstruction patients come from Lake Forest, Evanston, Des Plaines, and other Illinois communities because of Dr. Sisco’s reputation for providing some of the best care and results available.